sajjadGG/book-python/basics/loop/comprehensions.rst

 >>> print(astronauts)
 ['Jan T.', 'Mark W.', 'Melissa L.']

-More information in :ref:`Assignment Expression`
+More information in `Assignment Expression`

 Using ``list`` comprehension for filtering with more complex expression: